Hooligans in Wondaland Tour

-The Hooligans in Wondaland Tour was a concert tour that was headlined by American singer-songwriter Bruno Mars and Janelle Monáe to support Mars' and Monáe's 2010 debut studio albums, Doo-Wops & Hooligans and The ArchAndroid, respectively.
+The Hooligans in Wondaland Tour was a concert tour that was headlined by American singer-songwriter Bruno Mars and Janelle Monáe to support Mars's and Monáe's 2010 debut studio albums, Doo-Wops & Hooligans and The ArchAndroid, respectively.
 The co-headlining concerts were announced in February 2011; it coincided with their performances at the 53rd Annual Grammy Awards.
 In April 2011, a promotional trailer was released through Mars's YouTube channel and a dedicated website, which was designed to further promote the tour.
 The concerts took place in North America in May and June of that year.

 Mars declined several invitations to open shows for other artists because performing in small, intimate venues, would allow him to build a fan base.
 Mars's set list for the tour included songs from Doo-Wops & Hooligans, and some covers while Monáe's set list included songs from The ArchAndroid, one song from her debut EP Metropolis: The Chase Suite (2007), and two covers.
 The Hooligans in Wondaland Tour received positive reviews from most critics, who praised Mars's and Monáe's performances, and said they, along with Mayer Hawthorne, are providers "of perfect pop music".
 The co-headlined tour was named by NME as one of the best 25.